 A: The Arizona Region offers three levels of volleyball for girls.
 The purpose is to provide volleyball opportunities for children at a variety of levels and ages.

 The “Club” division is for athletes with little to no volleyball experience.
 It is for the 12 and under (12U) age groups as well as new/developmental athletes in the 13-16 and under (13U-16U) age groups.
 Club teams typically do not travel out of state.
 Since Club division is the only option for 12U teams, the higher level teams may travel to out of state tournaments.
-On tournament days, club level teams play in a morning pool or an afternoon pool.
-A girls' schedule of game days is posted on our region website and will be given to you by your club coach for advance planning.
+On tournament days, club level teams play in a morning pool or an afternoon pool and play on Saturdays.
+Club Division teams play only within their age group - 12 and younger, 13/14s, 15/16s.

 “Championship” is the region’s “mid-level” competitive division.
-Some Championship teams travel, but not a lot.
-These teams want more tournaments in-state at a higher level of play than the introductory club level.
-Championship division tourneys also have morning or afternoon pool waves.
-You typically know what time and where you’ll play the Thursday prior to your matches.
-Follow the region on social media for tournament alerts as soon as they are released.
+Many Championship teams travel, but not all.
+These teams want to challenge themselves and play at a higher level of play than the introductory club level.
+Championship division tourneys also have morning or afternoon pool waves and play on Saturdays.

-“Open” division is the highest level of club volleyball the region.
-Open has fewer scheduled days for tournaments by design so the elite teams can travel to more National Qualifiers held out of state.
-Except for the Seeding Tournament and the Region Championships tournament, the Open teams will play 2 matches with a cross pool match in an AM or PM wave format.
-Remember, Club and Championship teams just play their bracket pool play in either the morning or the afternoon on a Saturday.
-Open tourneys are played on Sundays.
+“Open” division is the highest level of club volleyball the Region.
+Open has fewer scheduled days for tournaments, by design, so the elite teams can travel to more National Qualifiers held out of state.
+Except for the Seeding Tournament and the Region Championships tournament, the Open teams will play 3 matches in pool play with a cross pool match in an all day format.
+Open division is a mixed division - all teams are mixed together from 14s - 18s.
+The Open tourneys are played on Sundays.

 Go to a variety of clubs and allow your athlete to participate in Open House Sessions.
 Be realistic.
 Ask the coaches and club directors at which level they think your child should be playing.
 You'll get a feeling after a few sessions as to where your junior should be placed and whether he or she is having fun.
 That's most important... is to know if your kid is happy.

-Also remember this; Younger players develop skills at a different pace.
+Also remember this; Younger players develop skills at different paces.
 Your child might start the season as "the best" player and then find herself middle of the pack by mid-season.
 It's important to find a coach who will continue to grow each athlete throughout the season.

 A few things need to happen before tryouts.
 First, you need a membership through the Arizona Region of USA Volleyball.